pcraig3/usc-clubs/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 2.2.0 =
+* Clubs can now be searched for using the main site search bar.
+(Which was hard and is awesome.)
+* CSS tweaks to single clubs more in line with the rest of the theme
+* Changed the location of the clubs API so that everything locally comes from the same root URL

 = 2.1.1 =
 * Single Club page now has more clear social icons